anankervis/DirectX-Graphics-Samples_dxr_msaa/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

 Renders the scene using super-sampled ray tracing, like so:
 1. raygeneration shader:
    1. width * height threads
-   1. each thread creates AA_SAMPLES rays per thread
+   1. each thread creates AA_SAMPLES rays
 1. miss shader writes the clear color to the framebuffer
 1. closesthit shader:
    1. fetches triangle attributes